|EaP National Coordinators|

 The CoE EaP Facility Steering Committee will be composed of: European Union representatives, CoE EaP Facility National Co-ordinators for each EaP country and the CoE MAE’s involved in the CoE EaP Facility’s projects.

-Three CoE EaP Facility Steering Committee meetings will be organised during the implementation period, with the aim of evaluating the CoE EaP Facility’s projects’ implementation, assessing the results achieved, reviewing and adjusting (if necessary) the work log frame for the CoE EaP Facility’s projects’ implementation.
+Three CoE EaP Facility Steering Committee meetings were organised during the last implementation period, with the aim of evaluating the CoE EaP Facility’s projects’ implementation, assessing the results achieved, reviewing and adjusting (if necessary) the work log frame for the CoE EaP Facility’s projects’ implementation.

 The last CoE EaP Facility Steering Committee Meeting for the implementation period 2011 – 2014, was held on 16 October 2013, in Brussels.